 Researcher objectivity (including in experimental science) is now problematised and researcher subjectivity and reflexivity taken more seriously.
 The term 'reflexivity' refers to the process accounting for subjectivity and controlling for bias.
 The researcher interprets an informant's information subjectively, and from this dialogue 'knowledge' is claimed.
 Good research draws on many perspectives, providing balance.
-For Whitehead and McNiff (2006) "Living Theory" happens when researchers learn about themselves, as well as their objective world, developing theory to live by.

 Research does not 'uncover' hidden facts and certainties, but seeks better explanations and interpretations.
-They may wish these to be predictive and test this experimentally - to claim that the approach can be replicated..
+They may wish these to be predictive and test this experimentally - to claim that the approach can be replicated.
 Generalisability may require some degree of predictivity, showing that a set of circumstances researched might explain other situations and suggest solutions that could work there also.
 The researcher should grow in understanding and constantly return to the data and to the field.
 Informants modify their opinions over time, even as a result of the research dialogue.
 What an informant says once in an interview is partial, possibly inauthentic if they have another agenda, such as the desire to impress, to hide faults, or to justify.
 Some echo what they have heard recently.
 Some are opinionated, others malleable.
 The researcher needs to catch this entire process.